 Use portable air compressors capable of furnishing at least 100 pounds per square inch (690 kPa) of air pressure at the nozzle.
 Use compressors equipped with traps that maintain the compressed air free of oil and water.

-Use water cleaning equipment capable of delivering water 2000 pounds per square inch (14 MPa) of pressure from a nozzle to the crack being cleaned.
+Use water cleaning equipment capable of delivering water at 2000 pounds per square inch (14 MPa) of pressure from a nozzle to the crack being cleaned.

 Use a propane lance unit capable of producing a blast of hot air that operates at 1000 F (538 C) and a gas velocity of 2000 feet per second (600 m/s).